Whither Nigeria’s Anchor Borrowers’ Programme?

 When Mr. Olayemi Cardoso assumed office as Governor of the Central Bank of Nigeria (CBN) in September 2023, he made clear his resolve to refocus the apex bank on the path of orthodox monetary policy.

 True to his words, since then, the central bank has continued to roll out policies focused on strengthening banks’ capital buffers, curbing regulatory forbearance, financial system stability and price stability.
 This has also seen the regulatory body stepping back from direct development finance interventions, which some of his predecessors were heavy on.
-As a result of that decision, initiatives such as the Anchor Borrowers’ Programme (ABP), the Nigeria Incentive-Based Risk Sharing System for Agricultural Lending (NIRSAL), Commercial Agric Credit Scheme, among others, were suspended, at a time when the country badly needed to shore up farming activities to provide livelihood for most of its rural poor, support job creation and food security.
+As a result of that decision, initiatives such as the Anchor Borrowers’ Programme (ABP), among others, were suspended, at a time when the country badly needed to shore up farming activities to provide livelihood for most of its rural poor, support job creation and food security.

 In Nigeria, farming is more than just an economic sector; it’s the lifeblood of livelihoods, a cultural cornerstone, and the bedrock of sustenance.
 For decades, rural agriculture suffered from inefficiencies such as a lack of access to quality seeds, poor distribution networks, limited investment opportunities, and difficulty in obtaining other farm inputs.
 Millions of smallholder farmers continue to struggle to sustain their livelihoods, owing to changing weather patterns, poor market access, among others.
 Owing to that, the country’s teeming natural resources and agricultural potential continue to face formidable challenges in harnessing its agricultural prowess to ensure both food security and prosperity.